Something About UsWho We Are and What We Do

 Then, on a more personal level…

-- Married – I am married to my best friend and have been so for a little over 35 years.
+• Married – I am married to my best friend and have been so for over 43 years.

-- Father – I am the father of five and the grandfather of ten and counting.
+• Father – I am the father of five and the grandfather of fifteen and counting.

 What I Believe